xerial/sqlite-jdbc/USAGE.md

 | x86           | x86                      |
 | x86_64        | x86_64                   |

+Your project will need to integrate the [desugared core library](https://developer.android.com/studio/write/java11-default-support-table) (default).

 The following methods will not work in Android:
 - `JDBC3PreparedStatement#getParameterTypeName`